Amol Bose

 Amal Bose (born Amalendu Bose (অমল বোস); 1943 – 23 January 2012) was a Bangladeshi actor who appeared in theater, television and radio performances.
 He began his career in stage acting in 1963.
 His first film appearance was in Raja Sannasi (1966).

-Early life
+Early and personal life

 Bose was born in 1943 in Boalmari, Faridpur, Bangladesh.
 He started acting in the early 1960s in stage, film, television and radio.
+While a student of class seven, Bose first performed in a school play, which ignited his interest in acting.
+Later, he joined a professional Jatra troupe, 'Milon Shangha', in Boalmari, Faridpur.
 He spent the majority of his career in Dhaka.

 He was married to Sati Bose.
 They have a daughter, Mandira Bose.